Monday, 13 April 2026

 (3) I wanted to.
 I like to travel.
 (I’d much rather my favorite traveling companion and native European, the lovely Nereida, were with me, but she’s still working hard as an educator, so will only be able to join me for the Morocco piece).
 Plus, I retired a bit early just so I could enjoy life while I’m still robust enough.
 This is that.

 When the AT hike ended, I expected lacerations of self-pity and a difficult recovery from the disappointment.
 That lasted all of 24 hours.
 I was not slashed and exsanguinating from the failure.
 I was punctured, it was uncomfortable, I didn’t bleed much, and then I recovered.
 Move on, don’t dwell.
-Now I have some time and a little treasure unused on the AT.
 What’s next?
 I began brainstorming travel ideas and settled on the itinerary I’m on.

 Where I’m Going & Kinda How